Creating and Configuring Drop Zones

-Insert the PT_ERCSUBPAGE_STUB subpage stub (which is defined on the PeopleTools Options page).
+Insert the PT_ERCSUBPAGE_STUB subpage stub (which is identified on the PeopleTools Options page).

 Do not insert any other page controls within the related content group box.

-If you add drop zones on subpages rather than on the main fluid page, then you must ensure that each drop zone that will be displayed on the main fluid page at runtime can be uniquely identified.
+If you add a drop zone on a subpage or a secondary page rather than on the main fluid page, then you must ensure that each drop zone that will be displayed along with the main fluid page at runtime can be uniquely identified.
 The PeopleSoft system uses the combination of

 occurs_lvl.RECORD_NAME.FIELD_NAME.Field_IDto identify each group box as a page record field.
 By associating each group box to a unique RECORD.FIELD, you will ensure that each can be uniquely identified.